TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-502-error-unhealthy-backend-pool.md

 # Unhealthy back-end pool
 When all of the servers in a back-end pool are unhealthy, Application Gateway has no healthy servers to forward client requests to.

-These issues could stem from the health probe configuration in Application Gateway or your back-end server, which fails to give a healthy response.
+These issues can stem from the health probe configuration in Application Gateway or your back-end server, which fails to give a healthy response.
 In this case, the clients will receive a "502 Bad Gateway" error to signify that no active servers are available to accept the requests.

 ## **Recommended Steps**